anyscale/architectures/xgboost-ray/README.md

 Set the `data_path` variable in first cell in the `xgboost_demo.ipynb` to the path you used above.

-### Step 3.

-Use the Ansycale cluster created for this demo:
- * Create a cluster environment with xgbost_ray in the anyscale console.
- * Create a Ray cluster in Anyscale.

 **NOTE**:

 The data set is huge, so running locally on your laptop may not work for the 11GB dataset.